Note4Students

 Why in the News?

-What criteria should be used to determine if a privately owned resource qualifies as a ‘material resource of the community’?
+What criteria should determine if a privately owned resource qualifies as a ‘material resource of the community’?

 - Purpose and Public Utility: Privately owned resources may be classified as “material resources of the community” if they are essential for societal welfare, addressing collective needs, or fulfilling significant public purposes, such as energy, water, or land critical for infrastructure.